stateoforegon-eis-css/Oregon-CIS-Assessments/Artifact Request.md

 -	Documented deviations from any industry standard configuration baselines in use
 -	Date of last review and update to the documented Configuration Standards

-#### GV03.b - Configuration Standards: Active Discovery Tool(s)

-The CIS Controls Assessment Specification for Safeguard 1.3 – Utilize an Active Discovery Tool – requires that assessors review the configuration standard for the organization’s active discovery tool(s) to validate breadth of coverage for the tool(s) as well as to confirm that any tools in use are configured to interface with the organization’s asset inventory to make automatic updates.

--	Active discovery scan policy
--	Scan target list(s)
--	Bash script(s), if used, to automate discovery scan(s)
--	Nmap syntax, if used, for discovery scan(s)
--	MASSCAN syntax, if used, for discovery scan(s)
--	Timestamp(s) showing Active Discovery scan execution time(s)
--	Any other applicable scan configuration artifacts to validate breadth and depth of scan coverage.
--	If using Tenable to perform Asset Discovery, please provide the job names configured in Tenable for the asset discovery scans.

 #### GV03.c - Configuration Standards: Encryption Software / Mechanisms for End-User Devices

 CIS CAS requires agencies to Encrypt data on end-user devices containing sensitive data.
 Example implementations can include, Windows BitLocker®, Apple FileVault®, Linux® dm-crypt.